-Model code organizations are in the process of updating building codes to achieve aggressive levels of savings.
-The International Energy Codes Council recently adopted changes to residential building codes for the 2009 IECC that provide 15% more efficiency than the 2006 edition and will consider additional changes in the coming months.
-The American Society of Heating Refrigerating and Air-Conditioning Engineers (ASHRAE) has passed a 30% savings target for the pending 2010 update of their model commercial building code.
-To support these efforts, the 2009 House energy and climate bill contains a provision calling for DOE and states to update energy codes for new buildings.
-This provision directs DOE to support efforts by model code organizations to update building codes to reduce energy use of new buildings by at least 30% by 2010, and 50% by 2015.
+Model code organizations are in the process of updating building codes to achieve higher levels of cost-effective energy savings.
+The International Energy Codes Council adopted changes to residential building codes for the 2012 IECC that provide 30% more efficiency than the 2006 edition.
+Those efficiency levels were maintained for the 2015 IECC while a new energy performance index, similar to national home energy rating systems (HERS), was added to yield higher energy efficiency levels for this new whole building compliance method.
+The American Society of Heating Refrigerating and Air-Conditioning Engineers (ASHRAE) has achieved a 30% savings target for the 2010 update of their model commercial building code, and expanded the energy savings in the 2013 edition.
+The ASHRAE 90.1-2016 version is working towards a 45% whole building energy use reduction compared to the 2004 baseline code.
 As new codes are finalized, states are directed to either adopt these model codes or their own state-specific equivalents.
 Funding and technical assistance to states is authorized.

-ACEEE estimates that by 2030, the above-mentioned building code provisions would save 1.6 quads of energy (including 97 billion kWh of electricity and 630 billion cubic feet of direct natural gas), with carbon dioxide emissions reductions totaling approximately 91 million metric tons in 2030.
-The policy would also yield significant economic benefits including net energy bill savings for customers of $6.9 billion in 2030.
+ACEEE estimates that in 2030, the above-mentioned building code provisions would save 1.35 quads of energy (including 94 billion kWh of electricity and 404 trillion Btu of natural gas), with carbon dioxide emissions reductions totaling approximately 72 million metric tons in 2030.
+The policy would also yield significant economic benefits including net energy bill savings for customers of $13.05 billion in 2030.